Can Homeschoolers Save on Expenses With 529 Plans?

 The average cost of homeschooling an elementary school student is $1,295 per year, according to a survey conducted by the Home School Legal Defense Association (HSLDA).
 Middle and high school student costs are even higher, at about $1,636 per year.*

-Apart from Coverdell savings accounts, there are very few tax breaks to cushion homeschool expenses.
+Apart from Coverdell savings accounts, there were few tax breaks to cushion homeschool expenses before the OBBB introduced tax-free withdrawals for homeschooled students.

-But even though parents of homeschoolers aren’t allowed to use tax-advantaged 529 plans, they still pay for public schools through property taxes.
-This has been a source of contention in the homeschool community for many years, particularly because:
+Although parents of homeschoolers don't send their children to public school, they still pay for public schools through property taxes.
+This has been a source of contention in the homeschool community for years, particularly because:

-• Students who live in rural areas (and may have tougher access to schools) make up 41% of homeschoolers, and
+• Students who live in rural areas (and might have tougher access to schools) make up 41% of homeschoolers.

 • About 15% of parents choose to homeschool due to their child’s physical or mental health challenges, according to the American Institutes for Research, a nonpartisan research organization.

-Thus, a federal tax break, like that offered through a 529 plan, could provide homeschooling families with tax relief, particularly if the family pays into the public school system and/or homeschools out of necessity.
+A federal tax break, such as that offered through a 529 plan, provides homeschooling families with tax relief, particularly if the family pays into the public school system and/or homeschools out of necessity.

-*The survey conducted by the HSLDA sampled 4,000 homeschooling families from all 50 states, Washington, D.C., and Puerto Rico.
+*The survey conducted by the Home School Legal Defense Association (HSLDA) sampled 4,000 homeschooling families from all 50 states, Washington, D.C., and Puerto Rico.
 The families who responded had an average of two homeschooled students.

-In the meantime, here are several ways homeschool parents may save on K-12 education costs for the upcoming school year:
+In addition to 529 plans, here are several ways homeschool parents might save on K-12 education costs for the upcoming school year:

 • Enroll your child in city or town-led extracurricular activities if available.
-Programs sponsored by the local government may be more cost-effective than privately led alternatives.
+Programs sponsored by the local government might be more cost-effective than privately led alternatives.

-• Sites like Easy Peasy Homeschooling offer free curriculum options and printable materials for homeschool educators.
-These resources may be used in conjunction with lesson plan materials.
+• Sites such as Easy Peasy Homeschooling offer free curriculum options and printable materials for homeschool educators.
+These resources might be used in conjunction with lesson plan materials.

-• Retailers like Barnes & Noble and Target sometimes offer promotional codes for homeschooling parents and educators.
+• Retailers such as Barnes & Noble and Target sometimes offer promotional codes for homeschooling parents and educators.
 To use these discounts, you’ll need to sign up for an account and verify your teacher status with a homeschool ID or similar method of verification.

 Read More